SEAT León: Second generation (1P; 2005)

 Factory production of the second generation León, internal codename Typ 1P, commenced in May 2005.
 Similar in design to the SEAT Altea that launched a year earlier, it debuted modern Alfa Romeo like design cues and vertically parked wipers.
 Volkswagen's Driver Steering Recommendation (DSR) was available as an option.

 The Mk2 León used the new 16 valve 1.2-litre TSI petrol engine with 77 kW.
-In some markets (e.g. Greece, Romania and Italy), the base Leon used the older 1.4-litre MPI engine producing 85 PS.
+In some markets (e.g. Greece, Romania and Italy), the base León used the older 1.4-litre MPI engine producing 85 PS.
 Sportier FR badged variants began with the 110 kW 2.0-litre Fuel Stratified Injection (FSI) and the popular 103 kW 2.0-litre Turbocharged Direct Injection (TDI) diesel engine.
 Both were fitted with a six-speed manual transmission, with a six-speed or seven-speed Direct-Shift Gearbox (DSG) as an option.
 A 136 kW 2.0 TFSI was introduced, but due to poor sales and the launch of FR models it was discontinued.

 In June 2006 the León received the 147 kW 2.0 TFSI engine from the Volkswagen Golf Mk5 GTI, with twin chrome exhaust pipes, sport seats, stiffer suspension, climate control and FR branded parts.
 Also available was a 125 kW 2.0 TDI.

 The faster 2.0 TFSI Cupra model features a 240 PS engine, with a 0-100 km/h time of 6.4 seconds.
 Unique Cupra parts included 18" 5 twin-spoke alloys, red brake calipers, oval exhaust, aluminium pedals, paint colours and heavily bolstered sports seats.

 Launched in 2008 the K1 León Cupra was made for one year for the UK market.
 Inspired by the BTCC race car, it featured redesigned bumpers, side skirts, rear spoiler and oval exhaust.